-15 X reasons why you really want to go to Singapore (again) in 2021
+15 reasons why you really want to go to Singapore (again) in 2021

 28 December 2020

-Anyone who has been following Your Little Black Book for some time knows that Singapore is the number 1 destination I was able to tick off my bucket list last year.
-It was a dream to travel to the city for the first time: To discover all the food hotspots, admire the unique architecture from a close perspectiveand immerse myself into the culture of green Singapore.
-It is also the number 1 destination I have thought about most often during the pandemic in the past year.
-I can’t wait to go back in 2021, because I only have one travel wish and that is to rediscover the city together with my man and little Manuel after Corona.
-The same recognizable and iconic skyline, and yet the experience will be different.
-Maybe even better.
+Anyone who's been following Your Little Black Book for a while knows that Singapore was the number one destination I ticked off my bucket list last year.
+It was a dream to travel to this city for the first time.
+To discover all the food hotspots, admire the unique architecture up close, and immerse myself in the culture of green Singapore.
+It's also the number one destination I've thought about most often this past year during the pandemic.
+I can't wait to go back in 2021, because I have only one travel wish: to rediscover the city with my husband and little Manuel after the pandemic.
+The same recognizable and iconic skyline, yet the experience will be different.
+Perhaps even better.

 Follow @yourlbb on Instagram

-Over the past few months, I have been closely following how entrepreneurs in Singapore have reinvented and devised their businesses and services.
-Not only with the aim of welcoming Corona-proof guests, but also to make the experience even better for guests and visitors.
-That actually starts when you board Singapore Airlines in Amsterdam.
-On board, for example, you can now control the inflight entertainment system via an app on your smartphone and the aircraft is equipped with the HEPA filter that filters 99.97% virus and bacteria from the air.
-Once you arrive at Changi Airport (if you ask me: the most beautiful airport in the world) everything will be completely contactless.
+Over the past few months I have been closely following how entrepreneurs in Singapore They've reinvented and reimagined their businesses and services.
+Not only with the goal of welcoming COVID-safe guests, but also to make the experience for guests and visitors even better.
+This actually starts the moment you board Singapore Airlines in Amsterdam.
+On board, for example, you can now control the inflight entertainment system via a smartphone app, and the planes are equipped with a HEPA filter that filters 99,97% of viruses and bacteria from the air.
+Once you arrive at Changi Airport (in my opinion: the most beautiful airport in the world), everything will be completely contactless.
 They are now a zero-contact terminal!
-There are robots that, according to the SG-Clean protocol, ensure that everything is even cleaner and all companies must work according to those hygiene standards.
+Furthermore, there are robots that ensure everything is even cleaner according to the SG-Clean protocol, and all companies must operate according to these hygiene standards.

 singapore airlines

-There is so much to see and do in Singapore and its surroundings!
-For tourist attractions and other venues, there are protocols that guarantee a safe visit.
-I’ve made a nice list of everything we’re going to do in Singapore as soon as we get back on the plane.
-Discover the ‘new’ Singapore together!
-My favorite tips summarized in this blog are all reasons why you want to go to (back) to Singapore for a well-deserved holiday!
-Have fun with the tips, because especially in this day and age, good preparation is half the work.
+There's so much to see and do in Singapore and the surrounding area!
+Protocols are in place for tourist attractions and other venues to ensure a safe visit.
+I've compiled a handy list of everything we'll be doing in Singapore once we can board the plane again.
+Let's (re)discover the "new" Singapore together!
+My favorite tips, summarized in this blog post, are all reasons why you'll want to (re)visit Singapore for a well-deserved vacation!
+Enjoy the tips, because especially these days, good preparation is half the battle.

-15 X reasons why you really want to visit Singapore in 2021 (again)
+15 reasons why you really want to go to Singapore (again) in 2021

-The magic of Gardens by the Bay: If you think of Singapore, chances are you’re thinking of urban nature park Gardens by the Bay right away.
-A magical fairy tale, such as the towering ‘trees’ that come to life as soon as it gets dark.
-It’s the most beautiful light show I’ve ever seen.
-To manage the number of visitors, buy a ticket in advance with a time slot so that everyone can safely enjoy this magical spectacle.
+The magic of Gardens by the Bay: When you think of Singapore, chances are Gardens by the Bay urban nature park immediately comes to mind.
+A magical fairytale, like the towering "trees" that come to life as soon as darkness falls.
+It's by far the most beautiful light show I've ever seen.
+To manage visitor numbers, you buy a timed ticket in advance so everyone can safely enjoy this magical spectacle.

 Gardens by the Bay

-Go eat Chili Crab at Jumbo Seafood: I still think back to divine food every week at Jumbo Seafood.
-I tasted so many goodies there that I had never eaten before.
-If you think you have had all variants of squid, you should order the baby squid at Jumbo Seafood.
-But… The real reason you want to go to Jumbo Seafood is the chili crab.
-You can go for a set menu, but I would advise you to take a good look around the tables next to you and what the waiters walk around with.
-Make sure you don’t over eat before your visit, so you can taste as many goodies as possible.
-Because trust me, that’s what you want!
+Go eat Chili Crab at Jumbo Seafood: I still think back every week to the divine food at Jumbo Seafood.
+I tried so many delicious things I'd never tasted before.
+If you think you've tried every variety of squid, you have to try the baby squid at Jumbo Seafood.
+But... the real reason you want to go to Jumbo Seafood is the chili crab.
+You can opt for a set menu, but I'd recommend taking a good look around at the tables next to you and where the waiters are walking around.
+Make sure you don't eat too much before your visit so you can sample as much as possible.
+Because believe me: you'll want to!

 Jumbo Seafood

-Take a bike tour: Taking a bike ride in a big city is always an adventure.
-In Singapore, you can book several bike tours with Let’s Go Bike.
-I can recommend it to anyone to do this at the beginning of the trip!
-It is a very nice and fast way to get a good picture of the city and the different neighborhoods.
-I did the Historical Singapore Tour myself and that is highly recommended to hear a lot about the history of the city and the special landmarks.
+Take a bike tour: I always find cycling in a big city an adventure.
+In Singapore, you can book various bike tours with Let's Go Bike.
+I highly recommend doing this at the beginning of your trip!
+It's a really fun and quick way to get a good feel for the city and its various neighborhoods.
+I've personally done the Historical Singapore Tour And it's highly recommended to learn a lot about the city's history and its unique landmarks.
 Good to know: you can also book a private bike tour for your own travel group.

-Discover the Botanic Gardens: In Singapore, you don’t have to bother surrounding yourself with greenery.
-The city is exactly as I imagined, a city in the middle of nature!
-On our first day we went to the Singapore Botanic Gardens.
-Highly recommended for a soft landing in this metropolis.
-In the Botanic Gardens there is also an Orchid Garden that you can visit, which is full of the rarest orchids.
-A nice place to have lunch in the middle of the Botanic Garden is restaurant The Halia where you can eat authentic Singaporean dishes with a modern twist.
+Discover the Botanic Gardens: In Singapore, you don't have to go out of your way to surround yourself with greenery.
+The city is exactly what I imagined: a city immersed in nature!
+On our first day, we went to the Singapore Botanic Gardens.
+Highly recommended for a soft landing in this cosmopolitan city.
+The Botanic Gardens also have an Orchid Garden you can visit, filled with the rarest orchids.
+A great place for lunch in the middle of the Botanic Garden is The Halia restaurant, where you can enjoy authentic Singaporean dishes with a modern twist.

 Singapore Botanic Garden

-Island vibes at Sentosa Island: A few days of vacation with sea views?
-You can do that in Singapore on Sentosa Island.
-This special place just outside the city is a family paradise.
-There is so much to do!
-Go there by cable car and you have a great view over the island.
-We started the day on Sentosa Island with lunch and a walk on the beach at Tanjong Beach Club.
-When you get there, chances are you’ll forget you’re in one city for a while.
-Sea views and an infinity pool with palm trees give you the ultimate feeling of being on a beach holiday.
-On Sentosa Island you will also find the world famous SEA Aquarium.
-You can buy tickets online in advance for a time slot of your choice.
+Island vibes at Sentosa Island: Fancy a few days' holiday with a sea view?
+You can, on Sentosa Island in Singapore.
+This unique spot just outside the city is a paradise for families.
+There's so much to do!
+Take the cable car up there, and you'll have a fantastic view of the island.
+We started the day on Sentosa Island with lunch and a stroll along the beach at Tanjong Beach Club.
+Once you're there, you might even forget you're in a city.
+Sea views and an infinity pool lined with palm trees give you the ultimate beach vacation feeling.
+Sentosa Island is also home to the world-famous SEA Aquarium.
+Tickets can be purchased online in advance for a time slot of your choice.

 Tanjong Beach Club, Sentosa Island

 Wander through Chinatown: One of my favorite neighborhoods in Singapore is Chinatown.
-This neighborhood is buzzing and you won’t get bored!
-Here everything comes together, from shopping to culture and from authentic eateries to the latest restaurant hotspots.
-A good start for a walk through Chinatown is the Buddha Tooth Relic Temple in the heart of the district.
+This vibrant district is endlessly exciting!
+Everything comes together here, from shopping to culture, and from authentic eateries to the newest restaurant hotspots.
+A great place to start a stroll through Chinatown is the Buddha Tooth Relic Temple in the heart of the district.

 Chinatown

-Drink a Singapore Sling at The Raffles: Staying at The Raffles in Singapore is high on my bucket list of experiences to do on our world tour.
-On the return trip of my visit to Singapore I saw a wonderful documentary about this iconic hotel.
-Now I have a soft spot for heritage hotels anyway, but the documentary touched me enormously.
-The Long Bar of the The Raffles hotel is the place where the famous Singapore Sling was invented: a cocktail with lemon juice, gin and cherry brandy.
-The bar still exists and it is the place to drink a Singapore Sling.
-Nice detail: you get a basket of peanuts with your order, the skins of which you can throw on the ground.
-This way, the floor is put into oil every day by its’ guests!
+Have a Singapore Sling at The Raffles: Staying at The Raffles in Singapore is high on my bucket list of experiences to do during our world trip.
+On the way back from my visit to Singapore, I saw a wonderful documentary about this iconic hotel.
+I have a soft spot for heritage hotels anyway, but the documentary really touched me.
+The Long Bar at The Raffles hotel is where the famous Singapore Sling was invented: a cocktail with lemon juice, gin, and cherry brandy.
+The bar still exists and is the place to enjoy a Singapore Sling.
+A fun detail: with your order, you get a basket of peanuts, the shells of which you can throw on the floor.
+This way, the floor is oiled by guests every day!

 Singapore Sling

-Visit the ArtScience Museum: One of the nicest museums I’ve ever been to is the ArtScience Museum at Marina Bay Sands.
-The building is truly an architectural feat and represents Singapore’s ‘welcoming hand’ with all the ten fingers.
-Through the fingers there is a natural light in the building at all exhibitions.
-Art and science come together in this museum.
-Future World, the permanent exhibition is a must-see.
-With a great infinity room and other installations where you become part of the art yourself.
-I also really liked the aquarium with digital fish.
-You can draw a fish there that is scanned and swims by a little later in the digital aquarium.
-It’s great!
+Visit the ArtScience Museum: One of the most enjoyable museums I've ever visited is the ArtScience Museum at Marina Bay Sands.
+The building is a true architectural masterpiece, representing Singapore's "welcoming hand" with ten fingers.
+Because of the fingers, all the exhibits are flooded with natural light.
+This museum brings art and science together.
+Future World, the permanent exhibition, is a must-see.
+It features a fantastic infinity room and other installations where you become part of the art.
+I also really enjoyed the digital fish aquarium.
+You can draw a fish there, which is scanned and then swims past in the digital aquarium.
+Fantastic!

-Singapore, city of nature: I wrote it before, but Singapore is so beautifully green.
-If you have a little longer time during your trip, you can also go to Sungei Buloh Wetland Reserve for a part of the day.
-A National Park about a 40-minute drive from the center known for its unique flora and fauna.
-For example, at low tide you can see mud skippers in the wild, fish and amphibian at the same time!
-Furthermore, the nature reserve is known for its special birds.
-Nice detail: from Sungei Buloh Wetland Reserve you can see Malaysia.
+Singapore, city in nature: I've mentioned it before, but Singapore is so beautifully green.
+If you have more time during your trip, you could also spend a half-day at Sungei Buloh Wetland Reserve.
+This national park, about a 40-minute drive from the city center, is known for its unique flora and fauna.
+At low tide, you can see mud skippers in the wild, fish, and amphibians all at once!
+The nature reserve is also known for its unique birdlife.
+A fun fact: from Sungei Buloh Wetland Reserve, you can see Malaysia.

-Visit Hawker Chan: I’ve written it before, but some Hawker restaurants are so good they’ve even been awarded a Michelin star.
-One of the most famous is Hawker Chan, who was the first to get recognition with a star for his soy sauce chicken.
-In addition to the Soya Chicken, the Roasted Pork and the Char Siew are also recommended!
+Join Hawker Chan: I've mentioned it before, but some hawker stalls are so good they've even been awarded Michelin stars.
+One of the most famous is Hawker Chan, who was the first to receive a Michelin star for his soy sauce chicken.
+Besides the soy chicken, the Roasted Pork and Char Siew are also highly recommended!

 Hawker Chan

-Take a sunset boat ride: After a day on foot in Singapore, a boat ride from Clarke Quay is a very fun way to rest.
-As you cruise the Singapore River, you’ll experience that modern and historic architecture from the water seems even more impressive.
-Check in advance what time the sun goes down and book a boat trip around sunset.
-As beautiful as the sun’s rays the buildings of Marina Bay Sands turn gold.
+Take a sunset boat trip: After a day exploring Singapore on foot, a boat trip from Clarke Quay is a wonderful way to unwind.
+As you cruise along the Singapore River, you'll discover that the modern and historic architecture looks even more impressive from the water.
+Check the sunset time in advance and book a sunset boat trip.
+It's so beautiful when the sun's rays paint the buildings of Marina Bay Sands golden.

-Go shopping on Orchard Road: The streets around Orchard Road are the heart of shopping valhalla Singapore.
-Here you will find all the well-known shops, luxury department stores and many restaurants.
-I really liked the design orchard store myself!
-Here, lifestyle and fashion items from local makers and designers from Singapore are sold.
-The place to shop special souvenirs.
-Next to the shop is a staircase to the roof terrace from where you have a nice view of Orchard Road.
+Go shopping on Orchard Road: The streets around Orchard Road are the heart of Singapore's shopping paradise.
+Here you'll find all the well-known shops, luxury department stores, and plenty of restaurants.
+I personally found the store Design Orchard Really cool!
+They sell lifestyle and fashion items from local Singaporean makers and designers.
+It's the perfect place to shop for unique souvenirs.
+Next to the shop is a staircase leading to the rooftop terrace, which offers a lovely view of Orchard Road.

 Orchard Road

-Visit The Jewel at Changi Airport: You’d like to stay in Singapore for almost a day longer to spend that whole day at The Jewel.
-Changi Airport is the most beautiful airport I’ve ever been to anyway.
-Believe me it has never been a punishment to have a long layover here, but with the opening of The Jewel in April 2019 it is actually a must to spend time here.
-The indoor waterfall is one of the most beautiful things I have ever seen.
-You can keep looking at it because it feels like you’ve ended up in a futuristic garden of Eden.
-Furthermore, you can shop very well here and you will find a lot of good restaurants.
+Visit The Jewel at Changi Airport: You'd almost want to stay in Singapore another day to spend it all at The Jewel.
+Changi Airport is easily the most beautiful airport I've ever been to.
+Believe me, a long layover here was never a bad thing, but with the opening of The Jewel in April 2019, it's practically a must to spend some time here.
+The indoor waterfall is one of the most beautiful things I've ever seen.
+You can stare at it forever, because it feels like you've landed in a futuristic Garden of Eden.
+There's also excellent shopping and plenty of good restaurants.

 The Jewel, Changi Airport

-Personally, I can’t wait to go to Singapore with my men next year.
-Stay safe, then we can rediscover Singapore next year!
+I can't wait to go to Singapore with my men next year.
+Stay safe, so we can rediscover Singapore next year!

-Do you have a nice tip that fits Your Little Black Book at home?
-Let us know via the button below and SEND YOUR HOT TIP TO THE EDITORS!
+Do you have a great tip about Singapore that fits in Your Little Black Book?
+Or do you just want to share a fun story with a travel memory about Singapore?
+Let us know via the button below and TIP THE EDITORS!
+I'd love to hear from you!

 With love,